atomantic/stock_signals/README.md

 > NOTICE: I am not a financial or trading advisor.
 This tool comes without any warrenty or assurances.
 None of the stock tickers listed or the results found within this codebase indicate a recommendation to buy or sell assets.
 Use at your own risk.

-# TradingView Technicals Runner
+# Technical Signal Caching Engine

-I use this project to get signals from TradingView and ingest them into a Google Sheets to alert me of whether I should buy or sell holdings.
+I use this project to get signals from TradingView, cache them on myjson, and ingest them into a Google Sheets to alert me of whether I should buy or sell particular holdings (based on whether my current position in those assets is underwater or in profit).

 My general strategy is this: